Conveniently located to serve BOSTON

 - The incisions are typically hidden in the hairline or in natural creases.

 - As you heal, your results will be more and more revealed.
-The swelling and bruising will go down and you will be left with a well rested, revitalized and more youthful appearance.
+The swelling and bruising will go down and you will be left with a well-rested, revitalized, and more youthful appearance.

 The Recovery Process

 Following the procedure, during your recovery, it will be important to follow your Plastic Surgeon’s instructions and restrictions for optimal healing.
-It may take several months for incision line to fully mature and swelling to completely go down.
+It may take several months for the incision line to fully mature and for swelling to completely go down.
 You will need to continually be aware of staying protected from the sun.
 If you experience any shortness of breath or chest pain, seek medical attention immediately.

 The Mini Facelift

 A mini facelift is a less-invasive variation of the traditional facelift technique.
 It specifically focuses on aging issues in the lower third of the face, including sagging skin on the jawline, chin, and neck.

 Ideal candidates for a mini facelift include patients who would like to get rid of their subtle or moderately drooping jowls.
 It can be paired with an upper and/or lower blepharoplasty for more comprehensive results.

 The mini facelift is an outpatient procedure.
 At the start of the surgery, a combination of local anesthesia and sedation is administered (though general anesthesia may also be an option).
 Once the anesthesia has taken effect, Dr. Darrow creates incisions around the ears.
 The length of these incisions is shorter than that of traditional facelift incisions.